alfab3/PhysicsNotes/Physics Notes/Calculus/Ordinary Differential Equations/Ordinary Differential Equation.md

-An ordinary differential equation (ODE) is an equation that involes one or more unknown functions of a single variable as well as their [[derivatives]] up to a finite order.
+An ordinary differential equation (ODE) is an equation that involes one or more unknown functions of a single variable as well as their [[Derivative]] up to a finite order.
 For a single unknown $y(t)$, the ODE takes the general form:
 $$F(y(t), \; y'(t), \;..., \;y^{(n)}(t); \;(t)) = 0$$
 where $n$ is the order of the ODE.